twineworks/tweakflow/site/content/modules/std.md

 `(string pattern) -> function`

-Returns a function `f` accepting one string argument and returning a list of captured groups in the pattern.
+Returns a function `f` accepting one string argument `x` and returning a list of captured groups in the pattern.

 In case `pattern` matches the argument entirely, index `0` contains the input string, and subsequent indexes contain the matched groups.
 Group indexes correspond to the sequence of opening group parentheses of capturing groups in the pattern.

 If a group is optional, and is not matched by the input string, its value in the list is `nil`.

+If a capturing group is inside a quantifier, only the last matched string is captured.

 In case `pattern` does not match the argument entirely, `f` returns an empty list.